GianMarcoOddo/rmpy/rmpy/README.md

 - yf_pVaR_port(tickers, positions,  start_date, end_date,interval = 1, freq="daily", alpha=0.01, display=True)

 The function 'yf_pVaR_port' enables the calculation of parametric VaR for a PORTFOLIO by utilizing data obtained from Yahoo Finance (yFinance).

+Parametric VaR is a statistical method of calculating the minimum amount of loss that a portfolio is likely to experience at a given confidence level, using a parametric model to estimate the distribution of returns.

 #### Args: